github/developer.github.com/content/webhooks/index.md

 `status` | Any time a Repository has a status update from the API `deployment` | Any time a Repository has a new deployment created from the API.
 `deployment_status` | Any time a deployment for the Repository has a status update from the API.
-`page_build` | Any time a Pages site is built or results in a failed build `*` | Any time any event is triggered ([Wildcard Event](#wildcard-event)).
+`page_build` | Any time a Pages site is built or results in a failed build.
+`*` | Any time any event is triggered ([Wildcard Event](#wildcard-event)).

 ### Payloads